 Also, taking antioxidant supplements, such as vitamins A, C, D, and E, can interfere with radiation therapy’s effectiveness.
 People should, therefore, focus on eating a well-balanced diet so that their body can absorb the nutrients and vitamins it needs from food.

 Side effects from radiation therapy are common.
-The main side effect is skin changes in affected areas.
-These can resemble a sunburn, as they include discoloration, itchiness, and peeling skin.
+The main side effect is

 After treatment, the skin in the area can remain sensitive to the touch or change color.
 Other common side effects include swelling in the breast, fatigue, and armpit discomfort.

 Radiation therapy is a widely used, safe, and effective treatment for breast cancer that kills cancer cells or slows their growth.
 Doctors may use radiation therapy alone or in combination with other treatments, such as surgery and chemotherapy.